Skip to content

 So, you’re traveling to Belize.
-Maybe you’re going for the Mayan Ruins, the great diving experiences and beaches, or just to have a cool experience.
+Maybe you’re going for the Mayan Ruins, the great diving experiences and beaches, or to have some other cool experience.
 Either way, you’re going to need to interact with other people.
 In most non-English speaking countries, you will need to learn phrases or words in another language to get around.
 You might even be traveling to a foreign country to get experience with another language.

 Belize, though, is a bit easier.
 The official language is English and most people there speak it.
 However, Belize has some very diverse languages, with a long history of colonization and occupation.
 So, while English is the main spoken language, you’ll likely encounter a lot more than English.
 I’ll talk about all of the main languages that play a part in Belize’s culture, starting with English.